WRF Physics¶

 cu_physics=99

-Deep convection scheme using a mass flux approach with downdrafts and CAPE removal time scale.
+Deep convection scheme that uses a mass flux approach, including downdrafts and a CAPE removal time scale.

 Kain and Fritsch, 1990